BIBSYSDEV/track-changes-to-aws-terms-and-conditions/customer-agreement.md

 “Term” means the term of this Agreement described in Section 5.1.

-“Termination Date” means the effective date of termination provided in a notice from one party to the other in accordance with Section 5.
+"Termination Date” means the effective date of termination provided in a notice from one party to the other in accordance with Section 5.

 “Third-Party Content” means Content made available to you by any third party